centrifugal/documentation/clients/javascript.md

 * `refreshHeaders` - map of headers to send with refresh request (default `{}``)
 * `refreshParams` - map of params to include in refresh url (default `{}`)
 * `refreshTransport` - transport to use for refresh request (default `ajax`, possible value `jsonp`)
+* `refreshData` - send extra data in body (as JSON payload) when sending AJAX POST refresh request.
+* `refreshAttempts` - limit amount of refresh requests before giving up (by default `null` - unlimited)
+* `refreshFailed` - callback function called when `refreshAttempts` came to the end.
+By default `null` - i.e. nothing called.

 ## Client API